SeanMott/Vulfix/README.md

 # Vulfix
-Vulfix is a Vulkan lib that speeds up the boiler plate code.
-It doesn't take away the low level control but wraps it in functions and struct objects.
+Vulfix is a C library for speeding up the boiler plate code of Vulkan, without losing low level control.

 # Example